aremeis/dominix/features.md

 These are features not present in Dominate.
 See the [main article](//github.com/aremeis/dominix) for common features.

-All code samples assumes Dominix being imported like this:
+All code samples assume Dominix being imported like this:
 ```python
 from dominix.tags import *
 ```